 If you want to use a portable generator as a backup power supply for your home, there is something you need to be aware of.
 Not all electronics cooperate well with conventional open frame portable generators.
 The so-called sensitive electronics such as LCD TVs, computers or audio equipment need electrical power with less than 5% of Total Harmonic Distortion (THD) to run smoothly.
 Otherwise, they can get damaged quickly.
 Unless your portable generator is an inverter type, connecting it to your sensitive equipment can wear it out sooner or even cause permanent damage.

 Quite a few people consider getting a power line conditioner for generator.
-But is it really a good solution?
+But is it a good solution?

 What is a power line conditioner?

 A power line conditioner is a special device made to provide an additional layer of protection for your sensitive equipment.
 Their main task is to keep your electronics safe during the brownouts and overvoltages.

 The present-day power conditioners come up with automatic voltage regulation keeping the voltage fed to your electronics at a steady level.

 A line conditioner ensures that any voltage fluctuations or line noises are not going to have any negative impact on the functioning of your appliances.

 However, they do not clean the modified sinewave produced by typical open frame portable generators.

 Therefore using a power line conditioner along with your generator is not going to do anything to protect your sensitive electronics.

 Your only bulletproof solution is to get an inverter generator.